cecom/pomutils/README.md

     --- !!de.oppermann.pomutils.rules.ProjectAndParentVersionRule
     strategy: OUR                     # possible values: OUR|THEIR|PROMPT
-                                      # resolves all parent and project version conflicts, using the given strategy
+                                      # resolves all parent and project version conflicts, using the *OUR* strategy
     --- !!de.oppermann.pomutils.rules.PropertyRule
     strategy  : OUR                   # possible values: OUR|THEIR
-    properties:                       # the given properties will be resolved, using the given strategy
+    properties:                       # resolves the two given properties in the global and profile property section, using the *OUR* strategy
          - jdbc.user.name
          - foobar.version

 Basically you define the rules which should be used by adding the implementation class of the rule with *--- !!*, followed by the configuration.
-If you want to write your own rule, have a look at the implemented ones and send a pull request to merge it ;-)
+If you want to write your own rule, have a look at the implemented ones and perhaps send a pull request to merge it ;-)

-If you would use this example configuration file, it would result in:

-- automatic project and parent version conflict resolution using the *our* pom version
-- automatic conflict resolution for the two properties *jdbc.user.name*, *foobar.version* using the *our* property value in the global section of the pom and/or in the profile property section.

 Currently im working on a third ruleset where version conflicts in dependencies can be resolved.

-After you wrote your ruleset configuration file, add it to your git project *somewhere* and change in your `.git/config` the `driver` entry. e.g.
+After you wrote your ruleset configuration file, add it to your git project *somewhere* and change the `driver` entry in your `.git/config`, e.g.:

 ```
 [merge "pom"]